Shenipsit Trail

 History

 The trail first appears in the Fourth Edition of the Connecticut Walk Book in 1953.
-The trail had been started in 1952 and a handful of sections were underway in January 1953.
-The first sections completed were:
+The trail had been started in 1952 and a handful of sections were underway in January 1953:

-• From the fire town on John Tom Hill in Glastonbury to present day Case Mountain Park
+• From the fire tower on John Tom Hill in Glastonbury to present day Case Mountain Park

 • Through the Shenipsit State Forest to Soapstone Mountain and onto Bald Mountain